ihm-software/iHMSDNetworkTools/docs/Add-LogError.md

 # Add-LogError

 ## SYNOPSIS
-Writes an error to a log file
+Add-LogError Writes a pipelined error to a new line at the end of the specified log file.
+Used in conjunction with Start-Log and Stop-Log

 ## SYNTAX